Konvicted

+Konvicted debuted at number two on the US Billboard 200, selling 284,000 copies in its first week.
+It was later certified 6× Platinum by the Recording Industry Association of America (RIAA), also resulting Akon's best selling album worldwide.
+The album was nominated for three Grammy Awards in two categories, Best Contemporary R&B Album and Best Rap/Sung Collaboration.

 Background

-Konvicted is Akon's most successful album worldwide.
-The album received three nominations for the Grammy Awards in two categories, Best Contemporary R&B Album and Best Rap/Sung Collaboration.
-On November 20, 2007, the RIAA certified the album ‘triple platinum’ with 3 million units sold in the US.
-It has sold more than 5 million copies worldwide.
+The album's title refers to Akon supposedly spending three years in prison from 1999 to 2002 for being part of an auto-theft ring.

+Akon discussed the making of the album in a 2022 track-by-track video.
+Talking about its music he said: “When I first started in the music business I started as a producer.
+But as a producer I was also a ghost producer.
+Konvicted was a way of merging all of those sounds in one, because I grew up listening to everything and anybody, but also creating sounds for a lot of producers”.
+The singer said that the album's lyrics were based on his personal life's experiences.

+Music and lyrics

+Konvicted musically mixes R&B, hip hop and reggae.
+According to AllMusic, its lyrical production mostly "offers more ultra-macho R&B", while still delivering introspective content.
+The Guardian noted that Akon in the album portrays a more hip-hop persona unlike his R&B contemporaries, usually conformed in more romantic productions.
+Akon on Konvicted delivers for the most part his signature "warm, nasal" vocal performances.

+Release and singles

 The album was accompanied by several different bonus tracks depending on territory.
 In the UK, the track "Gringo" was issued.
 "Gringo" also became a bonus track for Target customers in the US.
 In Japan, the UK B-Side "Struggle Everyday" became the final track on the album.
 "Struggle Everyday" also became a bonus track for Circuit City customers in the US.
 All digital versions of the album come accompanied by a remix of "I Wanna Love You", featuring Snoop Dogg and Eminem.

 Walmart customers in the US were treated to four exclusive bonus tracks, including unreleased tracks "Fair to You" and "Still Alone", plus Walmart Live Soundcheck versions of "Mama Africa" and "I Wanna Love You".
 The Platinum Edition of the album, issued in 2007, came complete with the new single "Sorry Blame It On Me", a new track entitled "Rush", and a remix of "Don't Matter".
 Some editions of the album also came packaged with a bonus DVD, containing a thirty-minute documentary and three music videos.
 "Smack That", "I Wanna Love You" and "Don't Matter" were certified 3× platinum by RIAA.
 Also "Never Took the Time" was released as promotional single on October 16, 2007.
-Snoop Dogg, under the moniker Snoop Lion, recorded a cover of "Tired of Runnin'" for his debut reggae album, Reincarnated.